MSIA/MLDS400_group014/README.md

 # MLDS400_group014
+## Week 9

+This week we finalized our modeling and  ROI, created our report and presentaiton.
+We have created a requirements.txt file and reorganized our repo as per the requiremtns on Canvas.

 ## Week 8
 This week we have been working in modeling and build up powerpoint for our presentation slides.